“I know the Landlord, he’s incredibly nice. We get on so well. The agent is really helpful too.”

 How many times do I hear that?

-Let’s focus on the needs of the business as expressed in the business plan, as if the landlord is a complete stranger.
-One day, if circumstances change, he might be.
+We should focus on the needs of the business as expressed in the business plan and as if the landlord is a complete stranger.